jekymin8232/vitalguardai-com/README.md

 ### Protect the weak.
 There is hope in the weak.

-**When people from disadvantaged backgrounds rise into the middle class, a nation becomes stronger and more prosperous.**
+**Some of the powerful seek to exploit the vulnerable, and this ultimately weakens a nation.
+When people from disadvantaged backgrounds rise into the middle class, a nation becomes stronger and more prosperous.**

 When freedom of expression is restricted and individual freedoms are limited, people cannot fully realize and express their creative potential.